 A WARNING: An incorrect headset and stem assembly, and incorrect torque can cause damage to the fork's steerer tube, possibly causing the tube to break.
 If the steerer tube breaks, you could fall.

 Get to know your bike

 For the most possible enjoyment from your bicycle, familiarize yourself with:

-- Pedals (flat, clipless, or toeclips & straps)
+- Pedals

-- · Brakes (levers or pedals)
+- Brakes (levers or pedals)

-- · Shifting (if equipped)
+- Shifting (if equipped)

-- Suspension (if equipped)

 You will enjoy yourself more if you have a comfortable and confident ride.